-During the project’s development stage, the bridge will continue to be open to traffic with the current restrictions in place.
+As the project develops, the bridge will continue to be open to traffic with the current restrictions in place.
 Recreational use on the river below will not be affected.
-Once the project moves into the bridge removal and replacement phase, the MDT project team will make every effort to minimize the impacts.
+Once the project moves into the bridge removal and replacement phase, the project team will make every effort to minimize the impacts to roadway and river users.

-The public and all stakeholders will be kept informed during every step of the project.
-An informational public meeting will be scheduled in 2021.
-MDT welcomes public feedback and a dedicated phone number is available, 406-998-7258.
-Comments can be sent to firstname.lastname@example.org
+The public and all stakeholders will be kept informed throughout the project.
+A public meeting will be scheduled later in the design phase.
+Community members and other stakeholders will be notified via this website, email and mailers.
+MDT welcomes public feedback.
+Comments can be submitted by calling 406-998-7258, emailing

 Click to view a larger image.